Feasibility of Modeling Orthogonal Frequency-Division Multiplexing Communication Signals with Unsupervised Generative Adversarial Networks: Appendix: WaveGAN

-Following the original WaveGAN training implementation \cite{Donahue2019}, we train the model with a 5:1 update ratio between the generator and discriminator and the Adam optimizer with $\beta_1=0.5$ and $\beta_2=0.9$.
-Otherwise, we follow the same training protocol described in Section ~\ref{sec:training}.
-Namely, the learning rate is $\alpha = 10^{-4}$ for the generator and discriminator, the batch size is $128$, and the model is trained for $500$ epochs.
-Also, all target distributions are scaled between [-1, 1] using feature-based min-max scaling.
+Following the original WaveGAN training implementation \cite{Donahue2019}, we trained the model with a 5:1 update ratio between the generator and discriminator and the Adam optimizer with $\beta_1=0.5$ and $\beta_2=0.9$.
+Otherwise, we followed the same training protocol described in Sec. ~\ref{sec:training}.
+Namely, the learning rate was $\alpha = 10^{-4}$ for the generator and discriminator, the batch size was $128$, and the model was trained for $500$ epochs.
+Also, all target distributions were scaled between [$-1$, $1$] using feature-based min-max scaling.